PierreMarchand20/sphinx_cpp_quickstart/docs/source/object_oriented/classes_objects.rst

     }

-.. note:: As for :ref:`sec_functions`, member functions can be overloaded, meaning we can define member functions with the same name but different input parameters.
+.. note:: As for :ref:`first_cpp_program/basic_syntax:functions`, member functions can be overloaded, meaning we can define member functions with the same name but different input parameters.

-.. _sec_operator_overloading:

 Operator overloading
 ~~~~~~~~~~~~~~~~~~~~